jorge-uk/nestjs-prisma-tutorial/README.md

 ## Tutorial: Interceptor on `NestJS` and `Prisma`

-This **tutorial** shows how to implement the **Intercepting Filter Design Pattern** in `NestJS` by using the `UseInterceptor` decorator and a single `Product` entity.
-You will use the following stack:
+This **tutorial** shows how to implement the **Intercepting Filter Design Pattern** in `NestJS` by using the `UseInterceptor` decorator.

+You will work with the following stack:

 - [**NestJS**](https://docs.nestjs.com/): `Node.js` framework.
 - [**Prisma Client**](https://www.prisma.io/docs/concepts/components/prisma-client): Database ORM.
 - [**Prisma Migrate**](https://www.prisma.io/docs/concepts/components/prisma-migrate): Database migrations.
 - [**SQLite**](https://www.sqlite.org/index.html): Local, file-based SQL database.

-You will simulate a products API with only three methods.
-In addition to `NestJS`, you will also use `Prisma` to create and connect to a local database.
+At the of this tutorial, you will have a products API with three methods: `create`, `findOne` and `findMany`.
+The products API will use `Prisma` to create and connect to a local database.

-The aim is to intercept the response from `Prisma` and wrap it into a custom object response.
+The aim is to intercept the response from `Prisma` and wrap it into a custom object.

 The wrapper will:
 -	Use `datum` or `data` depending on the type of response.
--	Contain a `_count` property for a multiple items response.
+-	Have a `_count` property for a multiple items response.
--	Contain a `_self` property with the queried endpoint segment.
+-	Have a `_self` property with the queried endpoint segment.

 ### How should the response look like?